- Chief investigators

 - research concerned with protection and promotion of public health;

-- research undertaken in or by (including health or social care research funded by any of the UK Health Departments) a UK Health Departments) a UK health Department, its non-Departmental public bodies or the NHS (References to the NHS include contractors providing services under contract with care providers or commissioners (including services purchased by service users from their own resources or their 'personal budget'), e.g. general practitioners (GPs), privately run treatment centres, care homes, magnetic resonance imaging (MRI) services); and
+- research undertaken in or by (including health or social care research funded by any of the UK Health Departments) a UK health Department, its non-Departmental public bodies or the NHS (References to the NHS include Health and Social Care (HSC) in Northern Ireland) and social care providers (Reference to NHS and social care providers include contractors providing services under contract with care providers or commissioners (including services purchased by service users from their own resources or their ‘personal budget’), e.g. general practitioners (GPs), privately run treatment centres, care homes, magnetic resonance imaging (MRI) services); and

 - clinical and non-clinical research, research undertaken by NHS or social care staff using the resources of health and social care providers and any research undertaken within the health and social care systems (including research involving prison health services) that might have an impact on the quality of those services.